rmonier/ocamlFF/README.md

 ## How to use

-Install NPM
+1) Install NPM.

-Install Esy with `npm install -g esy`
+2) Install Esy with `npm install -g esy`.

+3) Install [Graphviz](http://www.graphviz.org/download/) to be able to use the `dot` command in order to generate SVG graphs.

-Install dependencies with `esy` in the project root
+4) Install dependencies with `esy` in the project root.

-Execute with `esy x ftest`
+Execute with `esy x ftest`.

 You can test all the basics functions by executing `esy test-basics`.

+You can test the SVG producer after the execution of the basics by executing `esy produce-svg`.